 The Rough Rider Museum

 From there, we headed to the City of Las Vegas Museum and Rough Rider Memorial Collection.
 The museum has a collection of Las Vegas and Rough Rider memorabilia.
 The town sent at least 20 men to Ride with Roosevelt; there’s a strong connection to the fabled unit.
 The Rough Riders Reunion Association donated the collection to this city where many of their reunions were held.
 The La Castaneda Hotel was the site of the first Rough Rider Reunion held in 1899.
-Teddy Roosevelt was there for the occasion.
+As mentioned above, Teddy Roosevelt was there for the occasion.